usgs/groundmotion-processing/README.rst

 - The ``install.sh`` script installs this package and all other dependencies, including python and the required python libraries.
 It is regularly tested on OSX, CentOS, and Ubuntu.
-- Alternative install with conda:
+- Alternative install with conda (**not** recommended currently because we are not able to keep it up to do with the rapid rate of development):
 .. code-block::

     conda install gmprocess